Austus: Background

 The first game of Austus was played on 18 July 1943 at Punt Road Oval between a team of US Servicemen and an Australian Explosives Factory team over two 25-minute halves.
 The Americans won 8.4 (52) to 5.8 (38).
 Two weeks later, an Australian team including around twelve VFL players comfortably defeated the Americans 17.23 (125) d.
 8.1 (49) in a full-length game.
 Archival footage of the game exists, exhibiting American players preference to run and forward pass the ball.

 Several more games were played as exhibitions in 1943 and 1944.
 By the end of 1943, both countries' armed forces endorsed the game as a suitable activity for their troops, with the rules later published in official army publications.
 The US Army noted that the game was more suited to warmer climates than the American game, and was more convenient as it could be played without protective equipment.

 The rules are credited to The Sporting Globe sportswriter and former player Ern Cowley.
 Cowley and leading American player Private Bill Jost, who was a prodigious throw and captained the American teams, were both presented medals by the Helms Athletic Foundation in 1944 for their services to the short-lived code.

-The game all but disappeared after the departure of American soldiers from Australia in 1945.
-Some consideration was given after the war to sending Australian teams to America to demonstrate the sport, but an absence of willing financial backers meant that the idea quickly fell through.
-The game has rarely if ever been played since.
+The game disappeared after the large scale departures of American soldiers from Australia in 1945.
+Some consideration was given in 1946 to send Australian teams to America to demonstrate the sport but an absence of willing financial backers meant that the idea quickly fell through.
+It is almost certain that 1945 or 1946 were the last year the game was ever played.